-aiso de counted as run-time undergraduates.
+also be counted as fun-time undergraduates.
 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2008 cohort) 6,445 34,534 Included in full-time b) Number of students in line a who applied for need-based financial aid 4,155 16,180 и c) Number of students in line ${\bf b}$ who were determined to have financial need 2,653 12,607 u d) Number of students in line c who were awarded any financial aid 2,648 12,523 и e) Number of students in line d who were awarded any need-based scholarship or grant aid 1,651 8,057 и f) Number of students in line d who were awarded any need-based self-help aid 974 6,699 и g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 2,537 9,845 и h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 1,136 4,681 u i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 86.1% 84.3% и j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$11,460 \$12,039 u k) Average need-based scholarship or grant award of those in line e \$6,149 \$5,991 и 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,389 \$4,450 и m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$3,465 \$4,453 и
+Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2009 cohort) 6,395 34,465 Inc. in full- time b) Number of students in line a who applied for need-based financial aid 4,432 18,087 Inc. in full- time c) Number of students in line b who were determined to have financial need 2,646 14,127 Inc. in full- time d) Number of students in line c who were awarded any financial aid 2,641 13,996 Inc. in full- time e) Number of students in line d who were awarded any need-based scholarship or grant aid 1,587 9,026 Inc. in full- time f) Number of students in line d who were awarded any need-based self-help aid 898 7,301 Inc. in full- time g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 2,557 11,016 Inc. in full- time h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) 1,077 4,643 Inc. in full- time i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 85.9% 82% Inc. in full- time j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$12,792 \$12,768 Inc. in full- time k) Average need-based scholarship or grant award of those in line e \$6,738 \$6,415 Inc. in full- time 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$3,107 \$4,288 Inc. in full- time m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need- based loan \$3,098 \$4,312 Inc. in full- time

-^{} Includes loans used to offset EFC.
+\\Includes loans used to offset EFC.

 H2A.
-Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.